-Yes.
+Yes, but it is still illegal.
 Remember a VPN is just a secure way of surfing the internet.
 However, while a VPN may cover your tracks and keep your activity hidden from your internet provider, torrenting copyrighted material while using a VPN doesn’t make it legal.
-You'll still be in trouble if you get caught.
+You'll be in trouble if you get caught.

 While a VPN service will hide copyright infringement activities, it won’t protect users who are caught even after using a VPN service.
 Many services will, however, maintain no-log policies and IP leak protection to help prevent situations where user identity might be compromised.

 Is a VPN just a legal way of doing illegal stuff?

 No. Many VPNs don't offer full "invisibility" on the web, and some don't encrypt everything you do.
 Find out our top 10 VPN providers that offer full "invisibility" and encryption.

 Using a VPN itself is not illegal, but if you use it to try and hide illegal activity, it's still your neck on the chopping block.